segmentio/segment-docs/src/engage/using-engage-data.md

 > success ""
 > **Why would I disable historical data?** You might want to disable historical data if you're sending a triggered campaign.
 For example, if you want to send an email confirming a purchase, you _probably_ don't want to email users who bought something months ago, but you *do* want to target current users as they make purchases (and thus enter the audience).

+> warning ""
-**Note**: The Facebook Custom Audiences Website destination does not accept historical data, and so only uses data from after the moment you configure it.
+> The Facebook Custom Audiences Website destination does not accept historical data, and so only uses data from after the moment you configure it.

 > info ""
-> Use the [Engage settings](/docs/engage/settings/#destinations-settings)){:target="_blank"} to add a destination to your Engage space.
+> Use the [Engage settings](/docs/engage/settings/#destinations-settings){:target="_blank"} to add a destination to your Engage space.

 ## Engage compatible Destinations: Event type